 After completion of study treatment, patients are followed up periodically for up to 10 years.

-Adult T Acute Lymphoblastic Leukemia Childhood T Acute Lymphoblastic Leukemia Stage II Childhood Lymphoblastic Lymphoma Stage II Contiguous Adult Lymphoblastic Lymphoma Stage II Non-Contiguous Adult Lymphoblastic Lymphoma Stage III Adult Lymphoblastic Lymphoma Stage III Childhood Lymphoblastic Lymphoma Stage IV Adult Lymphoblastic Lymphoma Stage IV Childhood Lymphoblastic Lymphoma Untreated Adult Acute Lymphoblastic Leukemia Untreated Childhood Acute Lymphoblastic Leukemia Hydrocortisone 17-butyrate 21-propionate Cortisol succinate Hydrocortisone acetate Dexamethasone acetate Dexamethasone Hydrocortisone Liposomal doxorubicin Isophosphamide mustard Pegaspargase Etoposide phosphate Cyclophosphamide Methotrexate Doxorubicin Bortezomib Etoposide Cytarabine Vincristine Ifosfamide Daunorubicin Asparaginase 6-Mercaptopurine Thioguanine Podophyllotoxin Calcium, Dietary BB 1101 2-Aminopurine Leucovorin Levoleucovorin Folic Acid
+Acute Lymphoblastic Leukemia Adult T Acute Lymphoblastic Leukemia Childhood T Acute Lymphoblastic Leukemia Stage II Childhood Lymphoblastic Lymphoma Stage II Contiguous Adult Lymphoblastic Lymphoma Stage II Non-Contiguous Adult Lymphoblastic Lymphoma Stage III Adult Lymphoblastic Lymphoma Stage III Childhood Lymphoblastic Lymphoma Stage IV Adult Lymphoblastic Lymphoma Stage IV Childhood Lymphoblastic Lymphoma Untreated Adult Acute Lymphoblastic Leukemia Untreated Childhood Acute Lymphoblastic Leukemia Hydrocortisone 17-butyrate 21-propionate Cortisol succinate Hydrocortisone acetate Dexamethasone acetate Dexamethasone Hydrocortisone Liposomal doxorubicin Isophosphamide mustard Pegaspargase Etoposide phosphate Cyclophosphamide Doxorubicin Methotrexate Bortezomib Etoposide Cytarabine Vincristine Ifosfamide Daunorubicin Asparaginase 6-Mercaptopurine Thioguanine Podophyllotoxin Calcium, Dietary BB 1101 2-Aminopurine Leucovorin Levoleucovorin Folic Acid

 You can join if…